-What is the Difference Between Flat plate & Tubular Batteries?
+What is the Difference Between Flat Plate & Tubular Batteries?

 Tubular batteries universally are stronger batteries.
-They last longer, store large amounts of energy and they have greater run times which is why they are also called deep cycle batteries.
+They last longer, store large amounts of energy and have greater run times which is why they are also called deep cycle batteries.
 Let’s see how!

-Both these batteries are lead acid batteries but the difference here lies in their making!
+Both these batteries are lead-acid batteries but the difference here lies in their making!
 We now know that batteries have 2 plates.
 One is positive and the other is negative.
 The difference is in the structure of these plates.

 Also Read: How to increase battery life

-Technically speaking the positive plate of the battery is the weaker plate, so the life of the battery essentially depends on the positive plate and so the structure of positive plate is where the difference lies between the two batteries.
+Technically speaking the positive plate of the battery is the weaker plate, so the life of the battery essentially depends on the positive plate and so the structure of the positive plate is where the difference lies between the two batteries.

 The question here is how does that make a difference?